 The process is pretty simple.

-After that, mix the chicken, vegetables, and broth together, then add all of it to the pie crust, which you’ve already spread out in a pie dish, like so.
+6. Mix the chicken, vegetables, and broth together, then add all of it to the pie crust

 (We also had a side salad with this, hence the open space on the plate.)